pglen/pydbase/README.md

     want; also the record history is kept this way, also a desirable behavior.

-## The db exersizer executable script:
+## The db exersizer executable script 'pydbase.py':

    The file pydbase.py exercises most of the twincore functionality.
 It also provides examples of how to drive it.

 Here is the help screen of pydebase.py: